This matched betting glossary explains key terms and jargon for matched bettors.

-VARIANCE – a term for the spread of payouts on casino games to a certain RTP e.g. lower variance gives regular and small wins, high variance games typically payout larger wins less often.
+VARIANCE – a term for the spread of payouts on casino games to a certain RTP.
+For example, lower variance gives regular and small wins.
+High variance games usually payout larger wins less often.

 WAGERING REQUIREMENT (WR) – wagering requirement.
-The number of times a bonus has to be turned over before the bonus converts to withdrawable cash.
+The number of times a bonus must get turned over before the bonus converts to withdrawable cash.